Robust maximization of asymptotic growth: Discussion

 The problem of constructing robust growth-optimal strategies can be extended to the case where even the covariance matrix $c$ is not known precisely, but rather assumed to belong to a class of admissible matrices $\mathcal{C}$.
-Such a situation has been studied in \cite{KarFern10c} in the setting of optimal arbitrage mentioned below.
+Such a situation has been studied in~\cite{KarFern10c}, in the setting of optimal arbitrage mentioned below.
 In such a setting, one does not even assume the existence of a dominating probability $\qprob$, and the probabilities in $\prob$ can be mutually singular.
-It is left for future research to establish a natural definition of an ``extremely'' robust growth-optimal trading strategy in terms of sub-solutions of \eqref{E:eigenvalue_problem} which are uniform over $\mathcal{C}$.
+It is left for future research to establish a natural definition of an ``extremely'' robust growth-optimal trading strategy in terms of sub-solutions of (\ref{Eeigenvalueproblem}) which are uniform over $\mathcal{C}$.

 A second goal of the present paper is to relate robust growth-optimal trading strategies to optimal arbitrages, as considered in \cite{KarFern10a}.
-Optimal arbitrages are trading strategies designed to almost surely outperform in the best possible manner the benchmark process used for discounting over a given time horizon.
-In \cite{KarFern10a}, it was shown that the existence of an optimal arbitrage on a finite time horizon $[0, T]$, $T \in \Real_+$, is equivalent to $\qprob[\zeta \leq T] > 0$ (positive probability of explosion of the coordinate process under $\qprob$ before $T$), when $E$ is the simplex in $\reals^d$.
+Optimal arbitrages are trading strategies designed to outperform the benchmark process used for discounting almost surely over a given time horizon.
+In~\cite{KarFern10a}, it was shown that, under certain assumptions, the existence of an optimal arbitrage on a finite time horizon $[0, T]$, $T \in\Real_+$, is equivalent to $\qprob[\zeta\leq T] > 0$ (positive probability of explosion of the coordinate process under $\qprob$ before~$T$), when~$E$ is the simplex in $\reals^d$.
 In fact, optimal arbitrages are naturally expressed in terms of (conditional) tails of the distribution of $\zeta$ under $\qprob$.